speterlin/circular-sliders-rails/README.md

     <canvas id="sliders" width="1200" height="300" style="border:1px solid;"></canvas>

 Use jQuery to add circular sliders to the canvas area.
 Pass slider settings as objects in an array.
 Create multiple sliders or just a single slider.
+With the settings below you should see something like the picture above.

     <script>
       $('#sliders').sliders([